-Following the sentence encounters link in the first story listed, "How to Make Cookies by Emily Mostow," brings up Figure 3.
+Figure 3 shows the table of sentence encounters for the story "How to Make Cookies by Emily Mostow" (written by the first author's then-8-year-old daughter).
 The first two records come from preview activities that introduced the words "oven" and "batter," which the student was encountering for the first time in the Reading Tutor.
 The fifth record shows that the sentence "Then put it in the oven" took 33 seconds, with 2 utterances and 3 other actions, totaling 5 - few enough to list here, which is why we chose this example.